libigl/libigl/tutorial/tutorial.md

 # Chapter 6: External libraries [chapter6:externallibraries]

-An additional positive side effect of using matrices as basic types is that it is easy to exchange data between libigl and other softwares and libraries.
+An additional positive side effect of using matrices as basic types is that it is easy to exchange data between libigl and other software and libraries.

 ## [State serialization](#stateserialization) [stateserialization]